integratedfordevelopers/integrated/README.md

                 public: /uploads/documents
                 resolver_class: Integrated\Bundle\StorageBundle\Storage\Resolver\LocalResolver

-The arguments given in to the resolver are given in the options variable of the constructor.
+The arguments given to the resolver are passed in the options variable of the constructor.
+You can add a service or a parameter to your resolver trough the configuration.

 ### Protecting files ###
 In some cases the files may not be stored in a public available directory.
 Most cases a directory on the home of the user is enough which can be stored local.
 You can do this by adding an additional private local storage.
 However files can also be stored on any remote by not defining an resolver.

 A controller might look like the following: